kuanghaibo/Introduction/README.md

 # Introduction
 introduce all the works and writings

-1. NLP
+1. Pre-Qin Chinese Information Processing
-2. Machine Learning
+2. Cognitive Computing